Security forces kill terrorist in North Waziristan: ISPR

 RAWALPINDI: The media wing of armed forces, Inter Services Public Relations (ISPR) on Saturday said security forces conducted an intelligence based operation on reported presence of terrorists in Spinwam tehsil of North Waziristan district and killed one terrorist during intense exchange of fire, Bol news reported.

-The ISPR said weapon and ammunition was also recovered from the killed terrorist.
+The ISPR said weapons and ammunition were also recovered from the killed terrorist.
 The suspect was allegedly involved in terrorist activities against security forces.

 Locals of the area appreciated the operation and expressed their full support to eliminate the menace of terrorism from the area, said the ISPR.